 Neo4j Causal Clustering

-Safety: Core servers provide a fault-tolerant platform for transaction processing which will remain available while a simple majority of those Core Servers are functioning.
+Safety: Core servers provide a fault-tolerant platform for transaction processing that will remain available while a simple majority of Core Servers are functioning.

-Scale: “Read Replicas” provide a massively scalable platform for graph queries that enables very large graph workloads to be executed in a widely distributed topology.
+Scale: "Read Replicas" provide a massively scalable platform for graph queries, enabling enormous graph workloads to be executed across a widely distributed topology.

 Causal Consistency: When invoked, a client application is guaranteed to read at least its own writes.

-(Note: In a multiple node cluster setup, only one node is assigned with the “Leader” role while all other nodes are assigned with the “Follower” role.)
+(Note: In a multiple-node cluster setup, only one node is assigned the "Leader" role while all other nodes are assigned the "Follower" role.)

-In the Leader node we can perform all the operations (eg: writing, reading) while in follower, a copy of the leader node is formed where we can only perform the read /searching operations.
+In the Leader node, we can perform all operations (e.g., writing, reading), whereas in a follower node, a copy of the Leader node is formed, and we can only perform read/search operations.

 Setting Up Configurations In Neo4j

-Heap Size: The Java heap is the amount of memory allocated to applications running in the JVM so the higher the memory allocated better the operation as a beginner one can set the heap size around 1-4GB but if we talk about the production environment then one should go For higher RAM and set up the size to optimize the RAM’s availability.
+Heap Size: The Java heap is the amount of memory allocated to applications running in the JVM, so the higher the memory allocated, the better the operation as a beginner, one can set the heap size around 1-4GB but if we talk about the production environment then one should go For higher RAM and set up the size to optimize the RAM's availability.

-While working on any of the above types of setup one may find out about the high time consumption on Neo4j while querying, so the basic step is to set up the initial and maximum heap size.
+While working on any of the above setup types, one may notice high query time in Neo4j, so the first step is to set the initial and maximum heap sizes.

 Setting Up Drivers For Neo4J

-We can use a specified language if we want to automize or if we want to run the query in batches or storing multiple data tables returned from multiple queries into one based on the use cases
+We can use a specified language to automate, run queries in batches, or store multiple data tables returned by various queries into a single table, depending on the use case.

 The binary protocol is enabled in Neo4j by default, so you can use any language driver that supports it.